hannahdesmond/CV/README.md

 ## Hannah Desmond
 I am a determined, adaptable and warm full-stack junior developer.
 I come bearing plenty of transferable skills gained from a solid academic and practical background in psychology as well as experience teaching English abroad and coaching tech professionals in communication.
 For the last several years, I have also worked as a freelance proofreader and copywriter.
 As well as my fresh-to-the-market tech skills, I bring creativity, top-notch communication skills and an inquisitive nature to my work.
 And if you ask my former colleagues, they'd tell you I'm fun to work with.

 In January 2021, I joined selective bootcamp, Makers Academy, marking the most exciting step in my career journey so far.
-I'm a ardent learner and I am excited to find a role where I can do something positive while continuing to expand my knowledge and skills that I acquired at Makers and during my previous work experience.
+I'm an ardent learner and I am excited to find a role where I can do something positive while continuing to expand my knowledge and skills that I acquired at Makers and during my previous work experience.

 ## Projects